Henry B. Pullen Burry: Early life

-Pullen-Burry was born in Sompting, Sussex, to John Pullen and his wife Emily née Heather.
+Pullen-Burry was born on 18 December 1854, at the Rectory, Sompting, Sussex, to John Pullen and his wife Emily, née Heather.
 In 1868, his father John formally changed the family surname to Pullen-Burry - John's mother was born Ann Burry.
 Henry was educated at Craufurd College in Maidenhead and entered the University of London in June 1873.
 He did further training at the Royal College of Physicians in London.

 He was married to Rose Anwyl, with whom he had a son given the same name (born 1882) and two daughters, Ethel and Winifred.

 Occult activity

 On 27 November 1892, he joined the Isis-Urania Temple, which was the first founded Golden Dawn temple (in 1888).
 Other temples were established elsewhere later.
 Each Golden Dawn member was required to choose a magical motto.
 Pullen Burry chose Anima Pura Sit ("Let the Soul Be Pure").
 His wife Rose joined the order in 1894.
 Her motto was Urge semper igitur ("Always press forward"?).